networkearth/buggy/inaturalist_server/README.md

 docker run --rm --add-host=host.docker.internal:host-gateway --name inaturalist_api_base_container -p 4000:4000 -it inaturalist_api_base/latest
 ```

-Update the hosts in `config.js` to point to `host.docker.internal` for all the services and the webapp.
+Update the hosts in `config.js` to point to `44.212.148.112` for all the services and the webapp.
 Also change the DB password to be `password` and user to be `username`.
 You'll also need to add an `http://` in front of the hostname for elasticsearch.

 Setup Node
 ```bash